MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/configure-yammer.md

 ## Set the Yammer network name
 <a name="NetworkName"> </a>

+> [!Important] In Office 365 Yammer networks, the name in the Office 365 company profile overrides the **Network name** setting in Yammer.
+To change the Office 365 company profile settings, see [Change your organization's address, technical contact, and more](https://support.office.com/en-us/article/Change-your-organization-s-address-technical-contact-and-more-a36e5a52-4df2-479e-bb97-9e67b8483e10)

 - On the **Configuration** page, in the **Basics** section, specify the following:

   - **Network name:** This is the friendly name of your network that is used in the Yammer header.
+Note that this name is overwritten by the name used in the Office 365 company profile.

   - **Message prompt:** This prompt is visible at the top of each Yammer group page, under **Update**.